jadedragon-mrm/mas-skeleton/README.md

 # Scenario

-A 2D city with several kind of agents (ambulances, firemen, hospitals) are represented in the map, with private vehicles moving around.
-The city map is formed by buildings and street cells where private vehicles and mobile agents can move throughout.
+A 2D mountain scenario with several kind of agents (rural agents and helicopters) are represented in the map.
+The map is formed by mountains and paths where rural agent can move throughout.

-See the IMAS1415.md document to see the practical definition for the first semester of the academic course 2014-15.
+This is for the practical work for the 2015-16 academic year.

 To make it easy, the game will run in simulation steps.
-All necessary communication is expected to be performed in every single simulation step
+All necessary communication is expected to be performed in every single simulation step.

 # Content